anitagraser/pgRoutingLayer/readme.md

 PgRouting Layer is a plugin for QGIS that serves as a GUI for pgRouting - a popular routing solution for PostGIS databases.

-## What Time Manager currently does
+## What this plugin currently does

 Currently, it supports pgRouting's Dijkstra shortest_path() function only.